router-protocol/router-chain-docs/docs/message-transfer/sample-idapps/evm_guides/ping-pong-contract/ping-pong.md

   }
 ```

 This is an administrative function which sets the address of the gateway contract.
-This function will be invoked whenever the Router's Gateway contract gets updated.
+This function should be invoked whenever the Router's Gateway contract gets updated.

 ### Sending a ping to the destination chain